 Enjoy a dressed-up version of frozen bananas with a peanut butter and chocolate coating.
-Rolled in crunchy peanuts or almonds, this frozen fruit is a blissful no-cook summer treat, and you don't even have to chase after an ice cream truck.
+Rolled in crunchy peanuts or almonds, this frozen fruit is a blissfully easy no-cook summer recipe, and you don't even have to chase after an ice cream truck.

 Mango, Tomato, and Avocado Salad

 Guac gets a seasonal, just-a-hint-sweet upgrade in this bright and beautiful summer side dish, that features fresh tomato, avocado, and mango.
 The no-cook recipe is as simple as chop, mix, and serve.
 To reconstruct it into a no-cook meal, add leftover chicken, shrimp, or steak.

 These pita wraps are so tasty, they'll probably become your go-to no-cook meal whenever you need a speedy lunch.
 Just slather the flatbreads with cream cheese, stack on the lettuce, then top with generous portions of smoked salmon.
 And to complete the bagels and lox-like experience, don’t forget the capers.

 Shh...don’t tell the kids!
 This rich-tasting pudding gets its creaminess from ripe avocado.
 That means there's no constant stirring or monitoring needed, and the easy no-cook recipe is ready to satisfy your chocolate cravings in just 10 minutes.